dbmcclain/AperturePhotometry/README.md

 But I now have the time to discover things for myself, and I thrive best in a highly interactive, extensible, programming environment like that offered by Common Lisp.
 I like to explore ideas right at the keyboard and see immediate results, or not.
 Lisp lets me do all of that.
 I love having Lisp Macrology at my fingertips, to bend the core language to my DSL needs.
 And I love having to think really hard about what the measurement process actually means.
 You don't get to do any of that if you just use _**DAOPHOT**_.

 This is very much an ongoing work in progress.
 Feel free to jump in there and try your own ideas!

+Updates 24-06-11
+---
+I found that the original algorithm for star finding would cause detection clusters around the skirts of very bright stars.
+So I then implemented a better peak finder that walks its way to the peak of the star image.
+But then I was missing the very brightest stars entirely !?

+Turns out I was detecting faint spillover from the brightest stars, and this would erase those peripheral areas for future searches to skip over.
+But then successive scans at the next y index would find another, and stamp out another region ahead of ourselves.
+By the time we reach the true connected peak of the bright star, it had been eroded by prior skirt finds.

+So now we proceed in threshold layers, from bright to faint.
+The basic threshold is 5σ (or whatever you specify).
+But we scan the image in stages, 100 basic thresh, 50 basic thresh, 25, 12, 6, and finally 1.
+That way we won't get confused by bright star spillover - we detect the core of the brightest stars first, then erode them from their true peak pixel outward.
+This works well.

+I also read Peter Stetson's original paper on DAOPHOT where he describes using matched filtering against a presumed Gaussian star profile.
+That's fine if you also want to discard non-stellar objects.
+But you are still left with the problem - how do you best find peaks?
+In his case, the peaks of the convolved image.

+But here we don't need to get so fancy.
+I want to measure everything above threshold that I can see.
+I don't really care if it is a star or a galaxy.
+And I also try to solve finding the peaks, which was glossed over in Peter's paper.